 Where Do You Begin with Automation?

 The Marketing Automation toolset is a big part of the revenue generation puzzle, but what about the service side of this?
 Do you have the expertise to strategically correlate your overall revenue generation strategy with the tools utilized by standard processes?
 What if your business doesn’t have internal subject matter, automation, and data experts that can operate cross-functionally with a focus on getting more and keeping more clients?
 Fortunately, there are companies like Atomic Revenue that do this for you.

 Engaging Atomic Revenue will help you define an overarching revenue optimization plan that is executed through the best technology selection for your goals.
 All of what we do is designed to use not only marketing technology but additional technologies like data visualization and dashboards, sales automation, and customer service automation to maximize your revenue stream and finally realize your profit potential.
 To learn more, contact us for a free, no-obligation revenue operations assessment and see where Marketing Automation can take you.

-George Bardenheier is Chief Revenue Advisor and an Executive Partner at Atomic Revenue.
-He is also principal of Bardenheier Growth Strategies.
-For the entirety of his career, he has methodically helped grow B2C and B2B companies with his expertise in technological data-driven strategy, sales, marketing, and lead-generation systems in both offline and online channels.
-His range of innovative marketing message deployment and company expansion skills, mixed with outside-the-box thinking and automation expertise, support Atomic Revenue’s mission and our clients in obtaining customer success and revenue growth.
+George Bardenheier, Chief Revenue Advisor and Executive Partner at Atomic Revenue, is also principal of Bardenheier Growth Strategies.
+For the entirety of his career, has helped grow B2C and B2B companies with technological data-driven strategy, sales, marketing, and lead-generation systems in both offline and online channels.
+His innovative marketing message deployment, company expansion skills, outside-the-box thinking, and automation expertise support Atomic Revenue’s mission and clients in customer success and revenue growth.